ivanhofer/typesafe-i18n/README.md

 Basically you will need to write a function that splits the translated message and renders a component between the parts.
 You can define your split characters yourself but you would always need to make sure you add them in any translation since `typesafe-i18n` doesn't provide any typesafety for these characters (yet).

 ---

+### How can I use my base translation as a fallback for other locales?

+With the strong typesafety features, you'll know if a locale is missing a translation.
+But in rare cases you might want to use your base translation as a fallback for other locales.

+See the [next FAQ entry](#i-have-two-similar-locales-only-a-few-translations-are-different-but-i-dont-want-to-duplicate-my-translations).
+The same concept can be applied to prefill your translations with the base translation and then just override the parts that are translated.

+> You'll loose the some sort of typesafety with that approach since you can't know which parts are translated and which are not.
+Using the base translation as a fallback is not recommended because your UI will contain two different locales which might confuse your users.

 ### I have two similar locales (only a few translations are different) but I don't want to duplicate my translations

 Your locale translation files can be any kind of JavaScript object.
 So you can make object-transformations inside your translation file.
 The only restriction is: in the end it has to contain a default export with type `Translation`.
 You could do something like this: